 Engaging with users who comment on your posts helps show that you care, which can establish greater trust in your brand and encourage even more users to interact with your posts in the future.

 Influencers are users with large followings on social media who can impact their followers’ decisions because of their authority or knowledge.
 When a key influencer shares an Instagram post and promotes your brand, you have the chance to reach all of their followers through a source they already like.

 For example, Sean and Catherine Lowe from the popular reality TV show “The Bachelorette” each have over 1 million followers.
 After announcing the birth of their first child, they began partnering with brands to promote baby products to those followers.
 These posts look like typical photo posts, but typically mention a brand in the caption, with the hashtag #ad at the end.

 Because individuals trust influencers more than companies, partnering with Instagram influencers can be an effective way to earn new followers and increase sales.

 Is Instagram part of your marketing strategy?

 Have you found success using Instagram for your business?
-Do you have additional questions about marketing on Instagram?
+Do you have additional questions about other Instagram marketing tips?
 Feel free to chat with me in the comments below!